Slack Message Sender

 The Slack Message Sender node is ideal when you need to:

-- Send quick text updates
+- Send quick text updates to channels

 - Share file attachments